New Nonrelativistic Quantum Theory of Cold Dark Matter

 \section{Abstract}

-Cold dark matter is conceived as a gas of massive particles that undergo collisions, interact gravitationaly, and exchange quanta of energy.
-A new nonrelativistic quantum theory is presented for this model of dark matter, based on recently discovered equation for a spinless, no charge, and free particle.
-This theory describes the quantum processes undergoing by the particles, specifies the required characteristic wavelength of the quanta of energy, gives constraints on mass of dark matter particles, and predicts a detectable gravitational wave background associated with dark matter halos.
+Cold dark matter (DM) is conceived as a gas of massive particles that undergo collisions, interact gravitationaly, and exchange quanta of energy.
+A new nonrelativistic quantum theory is presented for this model of DM, based on a recently discovered equation for a spinless, no charge, and free particle.
+This theory describes the quantum processes undergoing by the particles, specifies the required characteristic wavelength of the quanta of energy, gives constraints on the mass of DM particles, and predicts a detectable gravitational wave background associated with DM halos.